[Fixed!] Excel Superscript Not Working (6 Ideal Solutions)

 Click the image for a detailed view.

-You can insert superscripts from the Symbol feature to get rid of this issue.
+We can insert superscripts from the Symbol feature instead to get rid of this issue.

-Solution: Insert Superscripts from Symbol Feature to Bring Superscript from Source Data to Chart
+Solution – Insert Superscripts from the Symbol Feature to Bring Superscript from Source Data into a Chart

-In the Symbols feature, you can find the superscripts under Latin-1 Supplement, Superscripts and Subscripts, Cyclic Extended-B, Modifier Tone Letters, etc. Subsets.
-Apply the steps below to add superscript 3 (3) value from the Symbol feature.
+In the Symbols feature, the superscripts are located under the Latin-1 Supplement, Superscripts and Subscripts, Cyclic Extended-B, Modifier Tone Letters, and other Subsets.
+Let’s add the superscript 3 (3) value from the Symbol feature.

 Selecting Symbol feature from Insert Tab in Excel